camille-wilkens/Survey_Analysis/README.md

    8.1% are LGBTQIA and 91.9% are Straight/Heterosexual

-2) What percentage of the IT developers are LGBTQ+ vs Straight/Heterosexual?
+2) "What are the Top 10 countries for LGBTQ+ IT developers based on the survey population?"

    United States, United Kingdom, Germany, India, Canada, Brazil, France, Australia, Netherlands, Spain